The rich man's wealth is his strong city: the destruction of the poor is their poverty.

 Do not trust money.
 If riches increase, do not think about them (Ps 62:10).
 Remember Job and how the Lord took everything away in one day.
 Riches grow wings and fly away (Pr 23:4-5), and thieves break through and steal (Mat 6:19).
 Job cursed himself, if he had ever let money become his hope or confidence (Job 31:24-25).
 Do not trust money.

 Men have lost the kingdom of God by valuing riches more than Jesus Christ, so He taught His disciples it was easier for a camel to go through the eye of a needle than for rich men to enter the kingdom of heaven (Mark 10:17-27).
-Money may help put braces on your children’s teeth, but it can cost you the kingdom of heaven!
-Lord, help us.
+Money may help put braces on your children’s teeth, but it can cost you the kingdom of heaven.
+Lord, have mercy.

 If you are poor, remember God chose the poor of this world rich in faith (James 2:5).
 He has not called many rich or successful people to heaven (I Cor 1:26-29).
 Most of them will be shocked in the Day of Judgment to discover that God has rejected them.
 But if you are poor, you have riches untold and unimagined in glory (I Cor 2:9; John 14:2).